jklundell/KCMutableDictionary/README.md

 KCMutableDictionary
 ===================

 KCMutableDictionary is a subclass of NSMutableDictionary that is transparently persisted in the app's keychain.
+The general idea is to make secure storage of small items in the keychain as easy as using a dictionary.

 Four restrictions are imposed: